chainer/chainer/docs/source/chainerx/tutorial/index.rst

     # Your Chainer code...

 Following :data:`chainer.functions` functions operating on the ``var`` resulting in an extension of the graph will call the corresponding graph constructions APIs defined in the C++ layer, working around the Python function calls.
-Similarly, calling :meth:`chainer.Variable.backward` on any resulting variable will delegate the work to C++ by calling :meth:`chainerx.ndarray.backward` spending little time in the Python world.
+Similarly, calling :meth:`chainer.Variable.backward` on any resulting variable will delegate the work to C++ by calling :meth:`chainerx.ndarray.backward` spending no time in the Python world.

 NumPy/CuPy fallback
 ^^^^^^^^^^^^^^^^^^^